-- Housing is critical, and new housing units must provide opportunities for low- and moderate-income residents.
+- Housing is critical.
 Both the community and market dynamics appear to favor residential development in the North Bank area.
 The market dictates that higher intensities of development (to achieve more units) where land values are higher-likely closer to the Spokane River or other key assets.
 Regulations must allow innovative housing types and design features such as ground-floor entrances.
-Providing a range of housing types and providing affordable housing units are important priorities for community members and are supported by the Comprehensive Plan. - If retained, the North River Overlay boundary should be changed and simplified: - Eliminate arbitrary inclusions and exclusions of parcels. - Clearly relate the boundary to its original purpose preservation of physical access to the Spokane River and of views to Downtown Spokane. - Potentially include provisions for site design, in addition to requirements for building form.
+Providing a range of housing types and providing affordable housing units are important priorities for community members and are supported by the Comprehensive Plan. - The North River Overlay boundary should be changed and simplified: - Eliminate arbitrary inclusions and exclusions of parcels. - Clearly relate the boundary to its original purpose preservation of physical access to the Spokane River and of views to Downtown Spokane. - Potentially include provisions for site design, in addition to requirements for building form.
 These could include the provision of public open space, easements for access to the Spokane River, or other provisions as appropriate.

-- Consider alignment of the Overlay boundary with other existing planning and regulatory boundaries, such as the Downtown Plan or zone boundaries. - Consider designating a larger North Bank Planning Area (or Subarea) that conveys policy guidance without additional regulatory provisions. - For all boundaries, use street centerlines only when intentional or when alternatives are impractical; consider the impact of requirements on the built form of split streets in making these determinations.
-Consider form-based elements to ensure consistently high-quality design, particularly along split-street boundaries or at seams between zoning designations. - If alternative policy vehicles can accomplish the goals of stakeholders and advance the planning and design principles herein, the North River Overlay may be unnecessary. - Require or encourage limited and strategic active frontages in places where high levels of pedestrian activity and commerce are anticipated.
-Demand for retail uses exist now, and certain locations, such as places where retail concentrations currently exist, or where residential development occurs, are important to prioritize for retail activity. - Adjacent neighborhoods, such as the West Central, Emerson Garfield and Logan neighborhoods, are predominantly residential, and envisioned uses in the North Bank are compatible.
+- Consider alignment of the Overlay boundary with other existing planning and regulatory boundaries, such as the Downtown Plan boundary and/or along zoning boundaries. - Consider designating a larger North Bank Planning Area (or Subarea) that conveys policy guidance without additional regulatory provisions. - For all boundaries, use street centerlines only when intentional or when alternatives are impractical; consider the impact of requirements on the built form of split streets in making these determinations.
+Consider form-based elements to ensure consistently high-quality design, particularly along split-street boundaries or at seams between zoning designations. - Require or encourage limited and strategic active frontages in places where high levels of pedestrian activity and commerce are anticipated.
+Demand for retail uses exist now, and certain locations, such as places where retail concentrations currently exist, or where residential development occurs, are important to prioritize for retail activity. - Adjacent neighborhoods, such as the West Central, Emerson Garfield and Logan neighborhoods, are predominantly residential, and envisioned uses in the North Bank are likely to be compatible.
 However, the City should use the forthcoming Downtown Plan update to determine whether additional regulations on Downtown zones are necessary to ensure successful transitions to lower intensity zones adjacent to Downtown neighborhoods.